rilianx/Research/docs/CLP Practical Constraints (Williams, Juan).md

 - [ ] Implementar algoritmo MCLP-BSG de paper

 **Block Generator (2):**
+- [ ] Include variable for indicating the weights supported by blocks.
 - [ ] When vertical blocks are generated: **maximize the weight supoorted by the resulting block**: minimum between the upper box supported weight and the lower box supported weight minus the weight of the upper block.
 - [ ]